Pwnd4/AutoC2/README.md

 This ansible-based solution helps to automate large parts of setting up the C2 infrastructure for a new Red Team engagement.
 At the moment this is a basic version limited to teamservers (Sliver) and redirectors.
 But it can easily be adapted to other frameworks or roles.

 > **This is meant to be used in testing environments.
 Why should I not use it for real Red Team engagements?**
-> The scripts assume, you have already created the needed redirectors and teamserver(s) as cloud instances.
-While this is normal for redirectors, it's not ideal for teamservers.
-Although the teamserver is only accessible through the VPN, it still would be **better OPSEC to host it on-premise** instead of in the cloud.
+> The scripts assume, you have already created a cloud instance for every redirector and teamserver.
+While running as a cloud instance is normal for redirectors, it's not ideal for teamservers.
+Although in our scenario the teamserver is only accessible through the VPN, it still would be **better OPSEC to host it on-premise** instead of in the cloud.
 > A version of AutoC2 that reflects the latter scenario is planned.

 ## Features